-In order to enjoy what Switzerland has to offer to the max, and we are talking mountains, lakes, rivers, waterfalls, chocolate, cheese, alpine villages, and Swiss wine, you need to feel safe.
+You need to feel safe in order to enjoy what Switzerland has to offer to the fullest—we are talking mountains, lakes, rivers, waterfalls, chocolate, cheese, alpine villages, and Swiss wine.

-In this guide, we are going to run through everything you need to know about how to go about traveling around this safe country so you can relax and take it all in as you go.
-We’ll cover it all from mountain safety to the major cities.
+In this guide, we will cover everything you need to know about traveling around this safe country so you can relax and take it all in as you go.
+We’ll cover everything from mountain safety to the major cities.

 Is Switzerland Safe to Visit?